Francisco Rowe

 How should these graphics be read?

-What does the war-time population index show?
+What does the internal redistribution index show?

 What do Wikipedia pageviews add to the story?